joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

         _filterFactory.addEventListener(Event.CHANGE, filterChange);
     }

-Notice that, as described previously, the controller instance doesn’t know the specific data type of the filter factory instance that it is given; it only knows that the object implements the IFilterFactory instance, meaning it has a `getFilter()` method and it dispatches a `change` (`Event.CHANGE`) event when the filter changes.
+Notice that, as described previously, the controller instance doesn't know the specific data type of the filter factory instance that it is given; it only knows that the object implements the IFilterFactory instance, meaning it has a `getFilter()` method and it dispatches a `change` (`Event.CHANGE`) event when the filter changes.

-When the user changes a filter’s properties in the filter’s panel, the controller instance finds out that the filter has changed through the filter factory’s `change` event, which calls the controller instance’s `filterChange()` method.
+When the user changes a filter's properties in the filter's panel, the controller instance finds out that the filter has changed through the filter factory's `change` event, which calls the controller instance's `filterChange()` method.
 That method, in turn, calls the `applyTemporaryFilter()` method:

     private function filterChange(event:Event):void